aseemrb/notes/notes/linear-algebra/fundamentals/factorization.md

 ## Spectral decomposition
 Also called eigendecomposition, this is a factorization of a square matrix into eigenvalues and eigenvectors, $A=VDV^{-1}$, where $D$ is a diagonal matrix with the eigenvalues of $A$ and the columns of $V$ are the corresponding eigenvectors.

 Although this factorization is possible for any square matrix with linearly independent eigenvectors, it is usually used for symmetric matrices $S$.
-Since the <span class="text-green-200">eigenvectors can be made orthonormal for a symmetric matrix</span>, the factorization is written as:
+Since the *eigenvectors can be made orthonormal for a symmetric matrix*{:.text-green-100}, the factorization is written as:

 $$S=Q\Lambda Q^{\rm T}.$$